Oven Temperature Is Not Correct

 - When using recipes you've used for a long time, differences in timing or cooking performance between an old and a new oven are not unusual.
 For the first few uses, follow your recipe times and temperatures carefully and use the rack positions recommended in the Cooking Guide in your manual.

-- If you are following your recipe times and temperatures carefully and still think your new oven is too hot or too hot or too cold, you can adjust the temperature yourself to meet your specific cooking preference.
+- If you are following your recipe times and temperatures carefully and still think your new oven is too hot or too cold, you can adjust the temperature yourself to meet your specific cooking preference.

 - You can easily test to see if your oven is cooking properly using the "biscuit test".
 For more information, visit: Oven Temperature Bake Test